docker/docs/engine/security/seccomp.md

 profile can be found [here](https://github.com/moby/moby/blob/master/profiles/seccomp/default.json).

-In effect, the profile is a whitelist which denies access to system calls by default, then whitelists specific system calls.
+In effect, the profile is a allowlist which denies access to system calls by default, then allowlists specific system calls.
 The profile works by defining a `defaultAction` of `SCMP_ACT_ERRNO` and overriding that action only for specific system calls.
 The effect of `SCMP_ACT_ERRNO` is to cause a `Permission Denied` error.
 Next, the profile defines a specific list of system calls which are fully